Curate datasets [image: .md][image]

 )

-###### Value validation issues
+###### Value validation errors

-**Issue**: "Terms not validated in feature 'perturbation'"
+**Issue**: "Terms not validated in feature 'cell_type'"

 2 terms not validated in feature 'cell_type': 'B-cell', 'CD8-pos alpha-beta T cell'